vsedach/police-brutality/all-locations.md

 In this video, protestors on bikes are shown blocking a police vehicle from progressing down a road.
 The vehicle moves around the protesters, but instead of continuing on the sidewalk until getting past the crowd, the cop pushes the car through the protestors and knocks a protester off of their bike.

+The officer driving the vehicle has been cleared by the department of any wrongdoing.

 tags: vehicle, drive, protestor

 id: va-richmond-6